Ccolina03/Java-Reelection-Leader/README.md

  Afterwards, I will be implementing my own Distributed Document Search
    - Apply Load Balancing theory to use with HAProxy.
-   - Building Distributive Banking System with Apache Kafka
+   - Building Distributive Banking System to retrieve account balances and find fraudalent operatonis with Apache Kafka, Apache Flink/Streams, Apache Ignite, MongoDB/PostgreSQL
-   - Dynamix Sharding, Database Replication and Quorum Consensus in MongoDB
-   - MultiRegion Deployed and global load balancing